wso2/carbon-kernel/core/README.md

-Given below are the core features that are available Carbon Kernel-level.
+Given below are the core capabilities that are available at Carbon Kernel-level.

 * **[Resolving the Component Startup Order](#resolving-the-component-startup-order)**
 * **[Adding New Transports](#adding-new-transports)**